SAP/spartacus-docs/_pages/dev/cds-integration.md

 }
 ```

-The `javascriptUrl` is the url of the profiletag version you would like to use. `http://tag.static.us.context.cloud.sap/js/profile-tag.js` will use the latest version.
+The `javascriptUrl` is the URL of the Profile Tag version you wish to use. `http://tag.static.us.context.cloud.sap/js/profile-tag.js` will use the latest version.

-The `configUrl` is the url from the Profiletag-UI of the configuration you created.
+The `configUrl` is the URL of the configuration you created in the Profile Tag UI.

-`allowInsecureCookies` is optional and specifies whether profiletag should set insecure cookies.
-The default value is false.
-For example, if running on http, setting this to true is requried.
-In production this should always be set to false.
+The `allowInsecureCookies` parameter is optional and specifies whether Profile Tag should set insecure cookies.
+The default value is `false`.
+If you are running on HTTP, setting this parameter to true is requried.
+In production, it should always be set to false.

-The `gtmId` is optional and is used for profiletag integration with google-tag-manager.
-For more information, please refer to the profiletag documentation.
+The `gtmId` is optional and is used for Profile Tag integration with Google Tag Manager.
+For more information, refer to the Profile Tag documentation.

 ## Backend Requirements

 ### Headers

-The custom headers `x-profile-tag-debug` and `x-consent-reference` need to be added to.
+Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to:

 - `corsfilter.ycommercewebservices.allowedHeaders`
-- `corsfilter.assistedservicewebservices.allowedHeaders` if ASM is being used
+- `corsfilter.assistedservicewebservices.allowedHeaders` if ASM is used

 ### Consent